MicrosoftDocs/Hololens/hololens/hololens-global-assigned-access-kiosk.md

 ## How to use Global Assigned Access in Windows Configuration Designer?

 1. Update and save XML blob mentioned above as XML file.

-2. Follow the steps in [Use a provisioning package to set up a single-app or multi-app kiosk](hololens-kiosk.md#use-a-provisioning-package-to-set-up-a-single-app-or-multi-app-kiosk), specifically the section "Prov. package, step 2 – Add the kiosk configuration XML file to a provisioning package" and refer to the XML file that was saved in the previous step.
+2. Follow the steps in [Use a provisioning package to set up a single-app or multi-app kiosk](hololens-kiosk.md#using-runtime-provisioning-package).

 ## Can I create a configuration where global applies to everyone and separate configuration applies to 1 Azure AD account or Azure AD group?

 Yes, refer to the example XML blob below.
 Global Assigned Access profile is applied on HoloLens when a specific one for the signed in user is not found, so it is default kiosk mode configuration for signed-in user.
 Here is an example of XML blob to be used: